Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Orientation Estimation of Fingerprint

-Gu et al. \cite{gu2004combination} proposed the polynomial model for global orientation field and a point-charge model for estimation of the orientation field at singularity points.
-They combined these two models using weighted function to get more robust and accurate fingerprint orientation estimation.
-Zhou and Gu further improve their work by combining the smoothness except for several singular points \cite{zhou2004model}.
+where \(q_k\) is the charge strength at singularity \((x_k, y_k)\).
+They combined these two models using a weighted function to get more robust and accurate fingerprint orientation estimation:

+where \(w(x,y)\) is a smooth weighting function.
+Zhou and Gu further improved their work by enforcing smoothness except at several singular points \cite{zhou2004model}.

 An algorithm was proposed by Li et al. for modeling the fingerprint orientation field \cite{li2006constrained}.
-The proposed algorithm comprises of two steps.
-In first step orientation was predicted for those areas of fingerprint image where ridge information was not available or the coherence of orientation field was low using piece-wise phase partial model.
-For the second step, a constrained nonlinear phase partial algorithm was proposed.
+The proposed algorithm comprises two steps.
+In the first step, orientation was predicted for those areas of the fingerprint image where ridge information was not available or the coherence of the orientation field was low using a piece-wise phase partial model:

+where \(\chi_k(x,y)\) are indicator functions for regions.
+For the second step, a constrained nonlinear phase partial algorithm was proposed:

+where \(\mathbf{v}\) is the observed phase gradient and \(C(\theta)\) enforces the singularity structure.
 The performance of the proposed technique was tested on the NIST-4 database.
 It fails only for those fingerprint images where the orientation information cannot be extracted reasonably clearly.
 This technique was analyzed in \cite{li2007stability} for stability.
 The constrained nonlinear phase partial model \cite{li2006constrained} fails if two singular points are close.
-A new model was proposed to deal this problem \cite{li2007stability}.
-The new model has only one constraint which keeps the singularity at the singular points and abandons the $1^{st}$ order phase partial constraints.
+A new model was proposed to deal with this problem \cite{li2007stability}.
+The new model has only one constraint which keeps the singularity at the singular points and abandons the $1^{\text{st}}$ order phase partial constraints: